MailiTruong/ComputeSci/Week3/StackRush/README.md

 4. **Game Over**:
    - The game ends when a block falls completely outside the last placed block.
 Your score is then saved and if it surpasses your previous high score your high score will be updated.

-5. **Leaderboard**:
+5. **Leaderboard and Pause**:
-   - After game over, your high score is stored in a CSV file, and a leaderboard of the top 10 scores is displayed.
+   - After game over, your high score is stored in a CSV file, so a leaderboard of the top 10 players is displayed if you press **P** to pause the game and **P** again to get out of the pause menu.

-### Here's a demo but for the moment I don't have enough players to display the top 10
+### Here's a demo and if you want I also have the demo with the controller in the video file but for this one I didn't have enough players yet to display the top 10

 ![gameplay](./videos/demo_gif.gif)

-## Game Components
+## Controller

-Only two buttons.
+If you want to use a controller you have the script for the only button required and you will need an Arduino or compatible microcontroller.
+Make sure your COM port is correctly set in the Python script.

 ## Classes